-68 Source of funds
+72 Source of funds

-The funds of the Association may be derived from joining fees, annual subscriptions, donations, fund-raising activities, grants, interest and any other sources approved by the Committee.
+The funds of the Association may be derived from joining fees, annual subscriptions, donations, fundraising activities, grants, interest and any other sources approved by the Committee.

-69 Management of funds
+73 Management of funds

-- (1) The Association must open an account with a financial institution from which all expenditure of the Association is made and into which all of the Association's revenue is deposited. - (2) Subject to any restrictions imposed by a general meeting of the Association, the Committee may approve expenditure on behalf of the Association. - (3) The Committee may authorise the Treasurer to expend funds on behalf of the Association (including by electronic funds transfer) up to a specified limit without requiring approval from the Committee for each item on which the funds are expended. - (4) All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments must be signed by 2 bank signatories. - (5) All funds of the Association must be deposited into the financial account of the Association no later than 5 working days after receipt. - (6) With the approval of the Committee, the Treasurer may maintain a cash float provided that all money paid from or paid into the float is accurately recorded at the time of the transaction.
+- (1)The Association must open an account with a financial institution from which all expenditure of the Association is made and into which all of the Association's revenue is deposited. - Subject to any restrictions imposed by a general meeting of the Association, the Committee (2) may approve expenditure on behalf of the Association. - (3)The Committee may authorise the Treasurer to expend funds on behalf of the Association (including by electronic funds transfer) up to a specified limit without requiring approval from the Committee for each item on which the funds are expended.

-70 Financial records
+- (4) All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments must be signed by - (a) a committee member and the Chief Executive Officer; - (b) 2 committee members, or - (c) in such other manner determined by the Committee from time to time. - (5) All funds received by the Association must be deposited into the financial account of the Association no later than 5 business days after receipt. - (6) Despite subrule (1), the Committee may authorise the Treasurer to maintain a petty cash fund for minor and incidental expenses of the Association. - (7) The Treasurer must record the withdrawal or deposit of an amount from the petty cash fund at the time of the transaction.

-- (1) The Association must keep financial records that- - (a) correctly record and explain its transactions, financial position and performance; and - (b) enable financial statements to be prepared as required by the Act. - (2) The Association must retain the financial records for 7 years after the transactions covered by the records are completed. - (3) The Treasurer must keep in his or her custody, or under his or her control- - (a) the financial records for the current financial year; and - (b) any other financial records as authorised by the Committee.
+74 Financial records

-71 Financial statements
+- (1) The Association must keep financial records that - - (a) correctly record and explain its transactions, financial position and performance; and - (b) enable financial statements to be prepared as required by the Act. - (2) The Association must retain the financial records for 7 years after the transactions covered by the records are completed. - (3) The Treasurer must keep in the Treasurer's custody, or under the Treasurer's control - - (a) the financial records for the current financial year; and - (b) any other financial records as authorised by the Committee.

-- (1) For each financial year, the Committee must ensure that the requirements under the Act relating to the financial statements of the Association are met. - (2) Without limiting subrule (1), those requirements include- - (a) the preparation of the financial statements; - (b) if required, the review or auditing of the financial statements;
+75 Financial statements

-- (c) the certification of the financial statements by the Committee; - (d) the submission of the financial statements to the annual general meeting of the Association; - (e) the lodgement with the Registrar of the financial statements and accompanying reports, certificates, statements and fee.
+- (1) For each financial year, the Committee must ensure that the requirements under the Act relating to the financial statements of the Association are met. - (2) Without limiting subrule (1), those requirements include - - (a) the preparation of the financial statements; and - (b) if required, the review or auditing of the financial statements; and - (c) the certification of the financial statements by the Committee; and - (d) the submission of the financial statements to the annual general meeting of the Association; and - (e) the lodgement with the Registrar of the financial statements and accompanying reports, certificates, statements and fee.